orizens/orizens.com/src/pages/blog/2016-09-26-angular-2-from-services-to-reactive-effects-with-ngrxeffects.md

 Several actions should be taken upon this response arrival:

-  1. On the one hand, The &#8220;**items**" array holds some of all of the user's playlists - this should be put in to the user's playlists store
+  1. On the one hand, The "**items**" array holds some of all of the user's playlists - this should be put in to the user's playlists store
-  2. On the second hand, the &#8220;**nextPageToken**" value should be stored in the user's profile store
+  2. On the second hand, the "**nextPageToken**" value should be stored in the user's profile store

 These 2 actions are decoupled and not connected to each other.
 In contrary to the effect that we declared for updating the token, these can be declared each in an effect.
 Separating them will allow to test them each on its own as well as invoke more actions, if needed: